MSSQL - benefits of using stored procedure and function

 After many years of moving the business rules in between the programming language and database, in 2012, I have decided the best place for the business rule should be in the stored procedure and not in SQL trigger.

-Why stored procedure
+Why stored procedure and function

 A stored procedure can handle all these operations: SELECT, INSERT, UPDATE and DELETE.
 In fact, you can do more than that.
 Benefits of using the stored procedure,